Black Forest

 Photo: FSchaumayer, CC BY-SA 4.0.

-Rastatt is a town with a Baroque core, District of Rastatt, Baden-Württemberg, Germany.
-It is located in the Upper Rhine Plain on the Murg river, 6 km above its junction with the Rhine and has a population of around 51,000.
+Rastatt is a town in the district of Rastatt, Baden-Württemberg, Germany.
+It is located in the Upper Rhine Plain, on the Murg River, 6 km above its junction with the Rhine.

 Weil am Rhein